Vyral/christal-johnson/_posts/2025-01-02-aj-s-and-christal-s-new-real-estate-docuseries-selling-manassas-episode-3.md

 &nbsp;

 Your bathroom might seem fine, but hidden issues can add up.
 A thorough inspection finds these problems before they become costly headaches.
-If you’re buying or selling a home, don’t skip this step to ensure your home is safe, functional, and ready for you to enjoy. **If you’re planning a home inspection and you need help with it, you can call or text me at (571) 210-1818 and I'll help you ensure you are checking everything you need in your property.**
+If you’re buying or selling a home, don’t skip this step to ensure your home is safe, functional, and ready for you to enjoy. **If you’re planning a home inspection and you need help with it, you can call or text me at (571) 210-1818 and I’ll help you ensure you are checking everything you need in your property.**

 <br>